ipeychev/wedeploy.com/node/electric/src/pages/docs/auth/sign-in-with-google/index.md

 ###### <span class="icon-16-alert"></span> Attention

-Sign-in with Google provider is currently not available in Node.js and React Native environments.
+Sign-in with Google provider is currently not available in Node.js environment.

 </aside>